flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[meme brain]]
         - [[jerry's brain]] in a postgresql database, where each node is a row
             - note that Jerry doesn't use node titles
-        - the above already don
+        - the above already don't map 1:1/well to [[massive wiki]] data structures
+        - we're all representing information but that information has different shapes
+        - lossy translations can be very lossy

 ## 2022-11-16